DMTryptamines/lemmy-ansible/README.md

 `cp examples/config.hjson inventory/host_vars/<your-domain>/config.hjson`

-Edit that file (inventory/host_vars/<your-domain>/config.hjson) and change the config to your liking.
+Edit config.hjson and change the config to your liking.
 Note: **Do not edit anything inside the {{ }} braces.**You can install a fully functioning instance without changing anything.

 `nano inventory/host_vars/<your-domain>/config.hjson`